Garjzla/kuldr-risa/README.md

 arget.txt installs stable packages on Arch, while IVM.txt installs the latest release on Arch.
-I've found that on some computers, the stable version, on some computers, has errors concerning "conflicting files", so you should probably install IVM( Install Via Medium.com website script ) if these errors keep appearing.
+I've found that on some computers, the stable version, on some computers, has errors concerning "conflicting files", so you should probably install IVM( Install Via Medium.com website script (url below)) if these errors keep appearing.

 # References